Open-Research-Dojo/secure-webservice-0Auth2/README.md

    - Where is authorization used for?
    - Where is 0Auth used alot?
    - What is the flow of 0Auth?
-   - Conslusion
+   - Conclusion

 2. What is 0auth2?

 3. What is a spring webservice?
+   - What is spring?
+   - What is a webservice?
+   - How to setup a spring webservice

 ### Method